JaykeBird/ssui/README.md

     // there's also pre-made themes available in the SolidShineUi.SsuiThemes class public static SsuiAppTheme AppTheme { get; set; } = new SsuiAppTheme(Colors.Green);
 ```

+(If you're planning to offer customization and/or storing the SsuiAppTheme in your settings, make sure to use `SerializableSsuiTheme` to store the SsuiAppTheme data in your
+settings file.
+You can create one by using `AppTheme.ToSerializableObject()`.)

 You can create a SsuiAppTheme based upon any base color you want to use (such as your app's branding color), or you can use
 `SsuiThemes.CreateLightTheme()` or `SsuiThemes.CreateDarkTheme()` for more standard light or dark themes, or even `SsuiThemes.SystemTheme` for a more standard Windows-looking theme.